emirosejohn/OfficeDataSource/README.md

 OfficeLocation and Country where all Office attributes in the OfficeLocation object per office and the Country attributes in Country object per country.
 The Repositories call their respective Gateways to init and update these objects.
-In teh Services folder, we have the OfficeDto, OperatingOptions, RegionSchemeResponseJson, and all of the Interfaces.
+In the Services folder, we have the OfficeDto, OperatingOptions, RegionSchemeResponseJson, and all of the Interfaces.

 The Tests folders (IntegrationTests and UnitTests) contain their own projects.
 We do not yet have any meaningful unit tests but we have set up a UnitTests project.
 Under Integration Tests, we test the API, Repositories, and Controllers.
 Only tests on UI are through the controller tests.
 We strive for Test Driven Development.

-**we have included a workflow chart (Location-Workflow) for future integration with systems used in Dimensional by department.**
+**We have included a workflow chart (Location-Workflow) for future integration with systems used in Dimensional by department.**

 ## Project specific Rules and Policies